 I will be looking at the gear he used to produce his fiery blues tones with Taste and then as a solo act.
 I will also look at his slide guitar set-up and how he crafted his beautiful slide tones.

-So without further ado, outlined here is everything you need to sound like Rory Gallagher.
+Without further ado then, outlined here is everything you need to sound like Rory Gallagher:

 The Fender Stratocaster

 Rory Gallagher’s beaten up Fender Stratocaster is one of the most iconic guitars of all time.